Victoria del Mar is the largest composite yacht built in the America's.

 John Miller owns a 2016 Embraer 545 private jet with registration N545MB, through his company John R. Miller Enterprises IV L.L.C.
 John Miller was a major contributor to Mitt Romney's campaign.

-John Miller has an estimated net worth of more than US$ 500 million.
+His estimated net worth is more than US$ 500 million.

 Victoria del Mar was built for David Copley.